Tower Business Process Digitalization: How to transform your business with software tools

 A business process is a series of steps undertaken by an organization to perform an activity.
-For instance, in a tower infrastructure company, there are standard steps defined to roll out a site, to install telecom assets or to maintain the site and installed tower assets.
-These interrelated standard steps required to accomplish a specific activity form the framework for a business process workflow.
-The steps to install telecom infrastructure form the rollout workflow while the steps to maintain the infrastructure form the maintenance workflow.
+For instance, in a tower infrastructure company, there are standard steps defined to deploy a site, to install telecom assets or to maintain the site and installed tower assets.
+These interrelated steps required to accomplish a specific activity form the framework for a business process workflow.

 When digitalizing business processes through software tools, it is necessary to define a process that generates value for the business, has a finite number of steps, is adaptable to future changes, and is highly repeatable.
 As part of creating and deploying a robust business process, the following steps are necessary:

 To create a new business process within a business process engine, you need to identify the components of the process using the following methodology: